plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 ## Workflow A: Same-instance / SPA-style save failure flow

-1. Client already has a configured `ValidationManager` and assigned values to the ValueHosts
+1. Client already has a configured `ValueHostsManager` and assigned values to the ValueHosts
 2. User invokes the action, such as submit
 3. Client runs local validation for that action
 4. Client callbacks/hooks update visuals and messages to reflect the validation results